We are in the year of pre-loved fashion, and I know you’re going to absolutely love this movement as much as we do at Current Boutique!

 The trend used to be to collect as much stuff as possible.
 The more you had, the more you were worth.

 But that’s not the case anymore.
 More and more experts are talking about the value of minimalism—the idea that less is more.
-The takeoff of Marie Kondo’s tidying up ideas have pushed this full force in 2019, with women across the nation asking themselves if their possessions bring them joy.
+The takeoff of Marie Kondo’s tidying up ideas have pushed this full force, with women across the nation asking themselves if their possessions bring them joy.

 - Consignment shops offer a place to sell unwanted clothing and accessories to make space in your home.
 If something doesn’t bring you joy, you can sell it to Current Boutique to open up your closet and make a little extra dough.